chtrembl/azure-cloud/petstore/09-configure-apim-in-front-of-petstoreservice/README.md

     url: ${PETSTORESERVICE_URL}
 ```

 If your are still connecting to the Application Insights, continue to update src/main/resources/application.yml to uncomment the following.
-By uncomennting, this tells the Spring Boot Java Runtime to look for an azure.application-insights.instrumentation-key and if you set ```PETSTOREAPP_AI_INSTRUMENTATION_KEY``` as a container setting, it will get injected at runtime initialization.
+By uncommenting, this tells the Spring Boot Java Runtime to look for an azure.application-insights.instrumentation-key and if you set ```PETSTOREAPP_AI_INSTRUMENTATION_KEY``` as a container setting, it will get injected at runtime initialization.

 ```
 azure: